Last Updated on June 29, 2022

 As you go through your closet, you’re probably left with a lot of items that don’t spark joy and you’re not sure what to do with them.

-I’ve rounded up a list of places for you to donate and recycle your old clothes.
+I’ve rounded up a list of where to donate old clothes!

 You might want to box them up and drop them off at your nearest thrift store, but I’d really urge you not to.